Measuring Happiness by Country: A critique on Consumer Research

 Recently trawling across the internet I saw a piece of news on the BBC claiming that Finnish people were the happiest in the world according to a thorough survey.

-Sceptical as I am at the thought of accurately measuring a construct as complicated as happiness through quantitative means I thought I would give it a read.
+Skeptical as I am at the thought of accurately measuring a construct as complicated as happiness through quantitative means I thought I would give it a read.

 I have read several of these and it seems that usually there is a strong Nordic and Scandinavian presence at the top of the table, this was again the case this year with Finland being crowned the world’s happiest country according to the study.